 Various locations on military bases in states including: California, Texas, Oklahoma, Nebraska, Kansas, Iowa, Nebraska, Minnesota

-Compensation: $600/week (40 weeks) +health insurance (if needed).
+Compensation: $600/week + health insurance (if needed). $1,000.00/monthly housing stipend.
 Travel costs to the site and back home are covered by the program.

-- Must be a U.S. citizen or legal resident.
+- Be a U.S. citizen or legal resident.

 Please Apply HERE

-Interns will participate in 9 months/26 weeks of monitoring and habitat assessment for monarch butterflies, as well as design and facilitate outreach and education programs that foster cultural connections and awareness of monarchs, pollinators, and migratory species in diverse communities throughout California.
+Interns will participate in monitoring and habitat assessment for monarch butterflies, as well as design and facilitate outreach and education programs that foster cultural connections and awareness of monarchs, pollinators, and migratory species on military bases.
 A special emphasis will be placed on connectivity of habitat, promoting conservation actions, and boosting awareness of monarchs on or near military installations and Department of Defense lands based on conservation priorities.
 Interns will be required to attend a training in monarch monitoring and sample strategies.
 As monitoring sites are established, interns will navigate to the pre-selected sites to perform monarch and vegetation surveys using a standardized protocol.
-Environment for the Americas (EFTA) will provide guidance on community outreach and engagement practices,training on co-designing engagement programs with community groups, and developing culturally resonant activities for multigenerational audiences that lead to conservation action.
+Environment for the Americas (EFTA) will provide guidance on community outreach and engagement practices, training on co-designing engagement programs with community groups, and developing culturally resonant activities for multigenerational audiences that lead to conservation action.

 Preferred Skills (not required):

 - Attention to detail and the ability to enter data accurately onto a computer.

 - Experience collecting plant and insect data or implementing other field monitoring protocols.